Policy & Strategy

 Key Takeaways

-- ✓APCM is directly billable, no-downside-risk Medicare revenue.
-FQHCs and RHCs can bill a monthly per-patient care-management payment — codes G0556 / G0557 / G0558, tiered by complexity — with no risk of repaying losses.
+- ✓APCM is directly billable Medicare care-management revenue when requirements are met.
+FQHCs and RHCs can bill a monthly per-patient payment — codes G0556 / G0557 / G0558, tiered by complexity — but should validate consent, cost-sharing notice, documentation, distinct-service rules, and local billing workflow before go-live.

 - ✓CY2026 added three behavioral-health add-on codes.
 Effective Jan 1, 2026, the CY2026 Physician Fee Schedule (CMS-1832-F) created G0568 / G0569 / G0570 — billable alongside APCM, with no time-based documentation requirement.